EdmundGoodman/edmundgoodman.github.io/content/posts/blog_canary.md

 ---

-In 1895, John Scott Haldane proposed bringing warm-blooded animals, most commonly canaries, into mines to detect high levels of carbon monoxide
+In 1895, John Scott Haldane proposed bringing warm-blooded animals, most commonly canaries, into mines to detect high levels of carbon monoxide [^1].
-{{< footnote "1" "Haldane J. The Action of Carbonic Oxide on Man.
-The Journal of Physiology.
-1895 Nov 16; 18(5-6):430-62." >}}.
 This worked because they would become sick (and stop singing) before the miners did.
 Because of this, "Canary in a coal mine" is commonly used as an idiom for something which warns people of danger.